LaSalle Heights disaster

 The LaSalle Heights disaster occurred in the early morning of March 1, 1965, in the city of LaSalle, Quebec when a gas line explosion destroyed a number of low-cost housing units.
-In all, 28 people lost their lives, 39 were injured and 200 left homeless.
-Most of the casualties were women and children because many men had left for work.
-The casualties might have been higher had it not been the start of the month when many men left earlier than usual to pay their monthly rent at the rental office.
+In all, 28 people were killed, 39 were injured and 200 left homeless.
+Most of the casualties were women and children.

 LaSalle Heights

 LaSalle Heights is a suburban residential block of low-income rental units located at the corner of rue Bergevin and rue Jean Milot in LaSalle, Quebec, on the Island of Montreal.
 It was constructed by LaSalle Heights Inc. in 1955 and 1956 at a cost of $5,300,000.
 In 1955 construction was announced and the site was expected to consist of 678 units (54 three-bedroom houses in rows, 422 three-bedroom apartments, 136 two-bedroom apartments, 50 one-bedroom apartments, and 16 bachelor apartments).
 Rents ranged from $30 a month to $57 a month and were available to families whose monthly income ranged between four and six times their rent.

-The block consisted of 25 identical 'U'-shaped buildings, each housing 36 units of various sizes.
+The block consisted of 25 identical U-shaped buildings, each housing 36 units of various sizes.